 Why were Julie Anne Smith, Meaghan Varela, and three others taken to court?
-Over five years ago a man was fired from his position at Beaverton Grace Bible Church after repeatedly expressing his slanderous accusation that the pastor “doesn’t preach Christ, doesn’t preach the Gospel, and doesn’t preach the whole counsel of God,” and then seeking to gather two deacons and a layman to stand with him in his accusations against the pastor and elders.
-Since that time (for the last 5 yrs.) the former employee’s vindictive friends have been engaged in a public, church to church, and World Wide Web assault of criminal slander; showing their willingness to harm children, to harm wives, to harm the church, and to harm the testimony of Christ’s Gospel.
-Through vicious false criminal reports they have repeatedly used the police and the Department of Human Services as weapons of their malice.
-They continue to make their accusations of crimes publicly, church to church, and on the World Wide Web to this day.
+Over six years ago a man was fired from his position at Beaverton Grace Bible Church after repeatedly expressing his divisive accusation that the pastor “doesn’t preach Christ, doesn’t preach the Gospel, and doesn’t preach the whole counsel of God,” and then taking the church splitting action of seeking to gather two deacons and a layman to stand with him in his theological angst against the pastor and elders.
+Since that time (for the last 6 yrs.) the former employee’s vindictive friends have been engaged in a public, church to church, and World Wide Web assault of criminal slander; showing their willingness to harm children, to harm wives, to harm the church, and to harm the testimony of Christ’s Gospel.
+Through vicious false criminal reports they have repeatedly used the police and the Department of Human Services (Child Protection) as weapons of their malice.
+They continue to make their accusations publicly, church to church, and on the World Wide Web to this day.

 It was and is our firm conviction that this cannot continue.
 The ministry of the local church and the Gospel cannot continue to be hindered by criminal accusations.
 Families cannot continue to be threatened by malicious criminal allegations.
 Families cannot continue to be divided and tortured by criminal allegations and other slanders.
 Taking legal action should never be a knee jerk reaction, or something pursued out of bitterness or greed.
 However, there are unusual and terrible situations where an individual or group of individuals are behaving in such a harmful manner that must be addressed legally in order to stop, or attempt to stop, the destructive behavior and protect families.